dashingsoft/pyarmor/docs/tutorial/advanced.rst

 But this results in a problem, The plain script could not be run because ``__assert_armored__`` is only available in the obfuscated script.

-The plugin marker is right solution for this case.
+The inline marker is right solution for this case.
 Let's make a little change

 .. code-block:: python
     :emphasize-lines: 2